DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 <p>The rain continues to pelt the roof above, but the wind no longer howls, and the merry sounds of Daggerford’s festivities seem muted and distant.
 The horses in the stable beneath stir uneasily, their whinnies echoing loudly in the stillness.
 An uneasy feeling sweeps through the hayloft, a cold shiver that has nothing to do with the wind or rain.</p>
 </div>

-One by one, the players’ relics then react as follows, in the following order.
+One by one, the players' relics then react as follows, in the following order.

 * ***Stone Crest.*** The crest emits a low hum and smells of pine needles and earthy soil, which both grow stronger when the crest is moved toward Death House.
 * ***Broken Blade.*** The blade emits a high-pitched hum and begins to tremble violently, spinning like a compass needle in the direction of Death House.